Code-Institute-Submissions/content-karma/README.md

     - As a first time visitor:
       - I want to find out what services are offered.
       - I want to understand the cost of services.
-      - I want to get a sense of how reputable to company is.
+      - I want to get a sense of how reputable the company is.
       - I want to know the benefits that content marketing can bring to my business.

   - #### Returning Visitor Goals